Frequently Asked Questions

 Drafting Solutions is your solution to a clear, streamlined service coordinated installation.
 We offer a number of services including 3D modelling and BIM modelling, service coordination to streamline your build and mechanical and technical drawings.

+Drafting Solutions is also a leader in providing shop drawings Melbourne, Sydney, Adelaide and Australia-wide.
 Contact us today to see how you can outsource shop drawings and outsource CAD drafting services.

 Does Drafting Solutions consult nationwide or only in Adelaide?